 Then, take the blender off its cradle, add the morsels, nuts, and cranberries.

-Stir in the blender.
+Stir these added ingredients into the batter in the blender.

 Bake for 30 minutes.
 Check with a fork.
 The fork should not have batter sticking to it after you prick the batter with it.